lorenzo85/scenarios-ica/egress-gateways/step11/text.md

-Test that the egress gateway configuration works correctly by making an HTTPs request to `httpbin.org`:
+Test that the egress gateway configuration works correctly by making an HTTPS request to `httpbin.org`:

 ```bash